jeanpierrenashef/PharmaVend-server/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> Smart Pharma Vending aims to address the unavailability of basic pharmaceuticals and ensure their accessibility in situations where pharmacies are closed or unavailable.
+> A smart pharmaceutical vending machine that aims to address the unavailability of basic pharmaceuticals and ensure their accessibility in situations where pharmacies are closed or unavailable.
 By integrating microcontrollers, actuators, and advanced technologies, we automate the dispensing and payment processes to provide convenience and reliability.
 >
 > Our solution features an interactive robotic system and an AI-trained model for pattern recognition across various areas.
 Additionally, we offer a user-friendly interface that helps users locate nearby vending machines and enables real-time communication with the system.
 This approach streamlines access to essential pharmaceuticals and enhances the overall user experience.

 ### User Stories
+- As a user, I want to locate nearby vending machines, so I can quickly access essential pharmaceuticals when pharmacies are closed.
-- As a user, I want to browse the menu, so I can find my favorite coffee drinks.
+- As a user, I want to browse available medicines and their details, so I can find and select the medication I need.
-- As a user, I want to customize my order, so I can add or remove ingredients according to my preferences.
+- As a user, I want the system to recommend medicines based on my input, so I can make informed decisions about what to buy.

+### Admin Stories
-- As a user, I want to pay for my order through the app, so I can avoid waiting in line at the store.
+-As an admin, I want to manage and monitor the stock levels in vending machines, so I can restock them promptly to avoid shortages.
+-As an admin, I want to review and analyze sales data, so I can identify trends and improve vending machine performance.
+-As an admin, I want the vending machine inventory to be updated in real time and reflected accurately to users, ensuring credibility and trust in the system.
 <br><br>
 <!-- Tech stack -->
 <img src="./readme/title3.svg"/>